blumixid/docs/manageapps/app_mng.md

 #Managing Liberty and Node.js apps
 {: #app_management}

-*Last updated: 17 March 2016*
+Last updated: 12 September 2016
 {: .last-updated}

-App Management is a set of development and debugging utilities that can be enabled for your Liberty and Node.js applications on {{site.data.keyword.Bluemix}}.
+App Management is a set of development and debugging utilities that can be enabled for your Liberty and Node.js applications on {{site.data.keyword.Bluemix_notm}}.
 {:shortdesc}

 ##App Management utilities